 Lawyers for VICE Canada argued unsuccessfully through three levels of court that the RCMP is fishing for information and is effectively forcing a journalist to be an agent of the state.
 With this court decision hanging in the balance for years, Makuch has continued to produce fearless and important journalism on sensitive and often dangerous topics.
 Today’s decision will no doubt have a chilling effect on both sources, who may be reluctant to talk to reporters, and on journalists themselves, who could be less inclined to report on sensitive issues.

-While our lawyers lost, we strongly believe that the journalism – which is already under attack across the globe – needs to be free from state intervention.
+While our lawyers lost, we strongly believe that journalism—which is already under attack across the globe—needs to be free from state intervention.

-Even in Canada, where Liberal Prime Minister Justin Trudeau has spoken about the right of the media to do its job and his government recently announced $600 million (£354 million) in funding for media organisations, we have seen other disturbing incursions into this work.
+Even in Canada, where Liberal Prime Minister Justin Trudeau has spoken about the right of the media to do its job and his government recently announced $600 million [$451 million USD] in funding for media organizations, we have seen other disturbing incursions into this work.
 Justin Brake, a reporter with the Aboriginal People’s Television Network, is facing criminal charges over a story he covered, and Quebec police were found to have spied on several journalists in that province.

-Fair and critical reporting on governments, institutions and police is a central tenet of our journalism at VICE.
+Fair and critical reporting on governments, institutions, and police is a central tenet of our journalism at VICE.
 Today’s ruling won’t change that.
-We won’t be intimidated away from reporting on power brokers globally, and covering the stories that matter.
+We won’t be stopped from reporting on power brokers globally, and covering the stories that matter.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.